fealty/Xenos/Specifications/Xenos.md

 use attributes for textual environments? end environments with an "end" attribute

+table of contents file is the master document?

 https://gist.github.com/fealty/1b8345fb8fcb1e2c3161

 if attributes begin a block, they apply at the block level?